xamarin/xamarin-macios/docs/website/mtouch-errors.md

 ### MT2103: Error processing assembly '\*': *

-An unexpected error occured when processing an assembly.
+An unexpected error occurred when processing an assembly.

 The assembly causing the issue is named in the error message.
 To fix this issue the assembly will need to be provided in a new issue on [GitHub](https://github.com/xamarin/xamarin-macios/issues/new) along with a complete build log with verbosity enabled (i.e. `-v -v -v -v` in the **Additional mtouch arguments**).